Open Internet Options in Control Panel and click the Advanced tab.

-While the free Adobe Acrobat Reader DC lets you view PDFs, some advanced editing requires Adobe Acrobat DC.
+While the free Adobe Reader lets you view PDFs, some advanced editing requires Adobe Acrobat.
 Examples include the following:

 Scanning to PDF

-Creating new forms (Reader DC can fill out existing forms)
+Creating new forms (Reader can fill out existing forms)

 For more information, see this detailed comparison of Acrobat and Reader features.

 If you receive a password-protected PDF, use the designated password to open the document.
 Some secured documents have restrictions that prevent you from printing, editing, or copying content.
-If a document has restricted features, any tools and menu items related to those features are dimmed in Reader DC.
+If a document has restricted features, any tools and menu items related to those features are dimmed in Reader.

 If you have trouble opening a PDF, or if you are restricted from using certain features, contact the author of the PDF.

-The free Adobe Reader DC cannot combine multiple PDF files; however, Adobe Acrobat DC can.
-For more information, see Combine or merge files into single PDF in Acrobat Help.
+The free Adobe Reader cannot combine multiple PDF files; however, Adobe Acrobat can.
+For more information, see PDF Portfolios and combined PDFs in Acrobat Help.

-PDF files are stored in various folders on your computer, depending upon whether you received the PDF in email, from the web, or via another source.
+PDF files are stored in a variety of folders on your computer, depending upon whether you received the PDF in email, from the web, or via another source.